2i2c-org/team-compass/organization/service-model.md

 * - Area
   - What it is
 * - **Operate**
-  - Deploy and run infrastructure on behalf of communities, usually via one or more JupyterHubs on commercial cloud.
+  - Deploy and run infrastructure on behalf of communities, usually via one or more JupyterHubs on s cloud service.
 * - **Build**
   - Develop and customize software to meet community needs, usually via upstream open source contributions.
 * - **Steward**